JonasAckermann/chat-me-up/crdts/lazaroff.md

   /**
    * Retrieves the current state map.
+   * ARTICLE: Similar to value, it’s a getter that builds up a map from each register’s state.
+   * There’s a clear trend here: iterating through the keys in #data and handing things off to the register stored at that key
    */
   def state: Map[String, (String, Long, Option[T])] =
     data.map { case (key, register) =>
       key -> register.state
     }

+  // ARTICLE: In addition to the CRDT methods, we need to implement methods more commonly found on maps: set, get, delete and has.

   /**
    * Checks if a key exists and its value is not null.